alugocp/dungeon-algorithm/README.md

 ```

 ## Explanation
-### State Graph
-This is a graph that represents every possible global state given the input state variables.
-Reversible state variables cause bi-directional edges between nodes.

-### State Walk
-The algorithm comes up with a solution to the dungeon before generating it.
-This solution is a random path through the state graph.

-### Dungeon Enclaves
+### Enclaves
 An enclave is a set of mutually-accessible dungeon rooms.
 You don't need any keys or special state or anything to move between two rooms in the same enclave.
-There is one enclave for each `state variable change mechanism`, and one additional final enclave for the dungeon boss.
+There is one enclave for each state variable.
-The `state variable change mechanisms` allow you to change the dungeon state and move between enclaves using `conditional doorways`.
+An enclave allows you to change its state variable in the dungeon state and move between enclaves using doorways.

-Each enclave is only accessible for some subset of nodes in the state walk, which prevents you from taking shortcuts to the final state.
+### Doorways
-`Conditional doorways` connect enclaves together and are only open while the dungeon is in certain states.
+Doorways connect enclaves together and are only open while the dungeon is in a satisfying state.
+The player will have to modify state variables in enclaves in order to open these doorways and progress through the dungeon.

-### Simplified Passages
+### Unused enclaves
-Some `conditional doorways` are open for a set of states that can be simplified into a single rule (e.g. when the first state variable is off).
-This section of the output displays a map of `conditional doorways` into their simplified rules.
+Sometimes state variables are left unrepresented in doorways.
+These are tracked in the program and logged at the end.
+The designer can place extra enclaves using these state variables in doorways.
+Extra enclaves may include a boss battle or bonus room.